WAMillerUTK/GolfTrainer23/README.md

 TODO
 ----------

+Note: If you are the student who has been tasked with continuing this project, I highly recommend learning basic [Linux/Unix](https://www.geeksforgeeks.org/basic-linux-commands/) commands and git.
+I have a git introductory powerpoint that can get you started, but using these tools are the best way to learn and the only way you will progress in this project.
+I was successful in getting close to finishing, but did not have the man hours to complete it.
+I will briefly describe what there is left to implement.

 At the current moment, each sensor can be read individually with it's own respective shell and the user interface is written in a bare-bones fashion.
 There are a number of things that must be implemented in order to have a fully functioning balance board.
 (The pigpiod.py script currently only implements the user interface with an older library.
-Therefore, it should only be used as a GUI template, each C++ file is within it's sensors/hx711 directory)
+Therefore, it should only be used as a GUI template, each C++ file is within it's sensors/hx711 directory, but will require to be re-cloned since it is a git "subdirectory")

 1: Implement a shell script that writes to individual files, this should be able to be run on a button press within the GUI